fezfox/dylogger/README.md

  *"Oh, I was reading that book back then, and listening to those songs.
 This is what I posted on Instagram, this is how many photos I took with my phone, this is a movie I watched."*

 It is inspired by [siffter](http://craigeley.com/01-07-2014/sifttter-an-ifttt-to-day-one-logger/) by Craig Eley and [Gifttdy](http://giftttdy.gadgetcoma.com) by GadgetComa.
 The former is written in ruby, and must be run on a schedule daily, whereas the latter is triggered by hazel.
 Both write DayOne entries directly into dropbox.
+Dylogger is a combination of the two - that is, its written in ruby (because AppleScript is very hard to change, maintain or understand - at least for me!) and run on a triggered basis using hazel... coz I like it that way.

 ![](/images/ss_dayone.png)